Waste isn't just litter on the side of the road

 Please consider WasteCap in ways large and small this season, and beyond, with these simple options.

-Amazon Smile is the exact same site with the same deals, but a portion of every purchase goes to help the non-profit of your choice.
+*A portion of every purchase goes to the non-profit of your choice.

-Please use smile.amazon.com and select WasteCap as your non-profit when shopping Amazon this holiday season!
+*Please use smile.amazon.com and select WasteCap as your non-profit!

 *Expands our material and economic research.